Halifax County, Virginia: History

-Occupied by varying cultures of indigenous peoples for thousands of years, in historic times English colonists encountered Siouan language Native Americans.
+Occupied by varying cultures of indigenous peoples for thousands of years, in historic times English colonists encountered Native Americans.
 Halifax County was established in 1752 by English colonists from Lunenburg County.
 The county was named for George Montagu-Dunk, 2nd Earl of Halifax.

 Through the 1990 Census, South Boston was an independent city, but it became a town again and rejoined Halifax County in 1995.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 830 sqmi, of which 818 sqmi is land and 12 sqmi (1.4%) is water.